15. Women and World War I

 In the end, the work of women in the war effort, the sacrifices made by American women during this time, the protests and demands of women’s organizations helped them to achieve a goal more than 150 years in the making.

 By the end of this era, so much remained in question.
-President Wilson claimed America’s participation in the war was to make the world safe for democracy, but was America itself safe for democracy when half of its population was barred from voting based on their gender alone?
+President Wilson proclaimed America’s participation in the war was to make the world safe for democracy, but was America itself safe for democracy when half of its population was barred from voting based on their gender alone?
 To what extent did environment and timing make catalysts for social change?

 Draw your own conclusions